-Please select Senior Experience Courses from 400-level courses suggested for your specialization.
-Students should see the department website and their advisor for specialization suggestions.
-All 400-level courses below count as writing intensive.
+If you have a specialization, please select a Senior Experience Course from 400-level courses appropriate to your specialization.
+Students should see the department website and their advisor for suggestions.
+All 400-level courses count as writing intensive.

 PSY 419/History of Psychology Senior Seminar